MCARadioClub/MCARadioClub/README.md

 <h1>This is the club page for the MCARC</h1>
-The current page is not great, and is outdated.
-This is to make it modern and up to date.
+The current former page is not great, and is outdated.
+This is to make it modern and up to date with current info about the club.